 Cubs are usually born around this period after 6 to 9 months of gestation.

-With my camera equipment rearing to go, I was all set to take bear photos for my contemporary art prints.
+With my camera equipment ready to go, I was all set to take bear photos and cute bear pictures for my contemporary art prints.
 It was around 4 pm and the afternoon sun glistened on the turquoise water, sending out pearl-sized bursts of light in all directions.
 On the grassland that sat neck to neck with this water body.
-Two bear cubs made the most of their playtime.
+Two bear cubs made the most of their playtime as I sought baby bear photos.
 Visible only from time to time in the grass that was almost as tall as them.
 They tossed and tumbled over one another.
 Their playtime was interrupted ever so often by the cautious glance of their mother.
 She was relaxing only a few feet away.
 With the risk of not moving too close, I continued to photograph the baby bear pictures.

 Raising two young cubs in the Alaskan wilderness is a grave challenge for a mother bear when it comes to feeding as well as protecting her children.
 Male bears are a constant threat and can kill the cubs if the mother is not vigilant.
 During mating season, male bears try to mate with every female bear they come along, in an attempt to pass on their DNA.
 This is dangerous for a mother with cubs, as she cannot reproduce while she is still nursing the previous litter.
 This is why male bears often kill young ones.
 Forcing the female bear to stop lactating and shift back into reproduction mode.

 A MOTHER’S INSTINCTS